RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 The variable `ppcVar1` can be renamed to `this` as it represents the this pointer of the class that was created with `operator.new`.

+Note that `operator.new` only appears if you have added the external libC library that it was compiled with to the project.

 The line `FUN_000111f4(ppcVar1);` is most likely a constructor call as it comes directly after the new call and also takes in the `this` pointer.

 ## Step 2: Create a class in Ghidra